 Networking with other culinarians helps, no matter what you want to do with your career in the food and hospitality industry.

 You’ll Have to Hone Your People Skills

 It’s important to be a good communicator – no matter what job you choose after getting your degree or diploma from a culinary school.
 As a food stylist, though, you’ll be working with a wide variety of professionals.
 You’ll be side-by-side with other chefs, magazine or book editors, graphic designers, photographers, movie producers, art directors, brand managers…

 Be prepared to work with a range of personalities.
 You have a specific skill set and personality…and so do your colleagues.
 Knowing how to accommodate diverse personalities and add value to a project will take you a long way as a food stylist.

 That’s right.
 Food stylists work with some odd ingredients that aren’t necessarily edible or palatable.
-Getting multiple shots of that breakfast granola with fresh blueberries in a bowl of milk – over a span of several hours – will probably involve substituting the milk with white glue.
+Getting multiple shots of that breakfast granola with fresh blueberries in a bowl of milk – over a span of several hours – may involve substituting the milk with white glue.
 Otherwise, the granola will turn to mush.

 - Whipped egg whites can be used to create foam on a perfect artisan latté.
-Motor oil is much more photogenic than real maple syrup on pancakes.

 - Toothpicks keep layers of a cake, sandwich or dinner entreé in place.